guardstrikelab/carla_apollo_bridge/README.md

    bash docker/scripts/dev_start.sh
    ```
    to start Apollo development Docker container.
-   <br>If you encountered an error, try:
+   <br>If you encounter any error, try
    ```sh
    sudo rm -rf /apollo/.cache
    bash docker/scripts/dev_start.sh
    ```
-   After the execution is successful, there will be the following output
+   Upon successful execution, you will see the following message
    ```sh
    [ OK ] Congratulations!
 You have successfully finished setting up Apollo Dev Environment.
    [ OK ] To login into the newly created apollo_dev_lei container, please run the following command:
    [ OK ]   bash docker/scripts/dev_into.sh
    [ OK ] Enjoy!
    ```
-   Run the command and enter the container:
+   Run this command to enter the container
    ```sh
    bash docker/scripts/dev_into.sh
    ```